The Glass Factory Jacksonville Wedding Guide

 The included vintage pieces (sofas, chairs, tables, barrels) mean you don't need to rent lounge furniture.
 Use these for portraits and guest seating areas.

-Planning Your Timeline at The Glass Factory
+Planning Your Timeline

-We don't publish generic sample timelines because they're useless without knowing your wedding date.
+We don't publish generic timelines.
+They're useless without knowing your date.
 Here's why:

-A 5pm ceremony works beautifully in summer but means portraits in the dark in winter.
-Your timeline needs to be built around your actual date and what matters most to you.
+A 5pm ceremony works great in summer.
+In winter, it means dark portraits.
+Your timeline must match your actual date and what matters most to you.

 Natural light varies throughout the day.
 We recommend discussing specific timing based on your ceremony location and time of year.